-Renea Winchester is the award-winning author.
-In November, 2011 Make Your Mark Publishing will release Stress-free Marketing: Practical Advice for the Newly Published Author.
-She is the author of In The Garden With Billy: Lessons About Life, Love & Tomatoes.
-A two-time winner of the Appalachian Writer’s Award, in 2010, she was awarded the Denny Plattner award.
+Renea Winchester is the award-winning author of several books.
+Her latest title, Farming, Friends, and Fried Bologna Sandwiches was chosen as a “Hot New Release” in the essay category and spent several days as a number bestseller.
+She is passionate about supporting emerging authors and partnered with Make Your Mark Publishing to release Stress-free Marketing: Practical Advice for the Newly Published Author.
+Click here for ebook version.
+Her ebook Mountain Memories: True Stories and Half Truths from Appalachia introduces readers to Southern characters, not stereotypes.
+Her first book, In The Garden With Billy: Lessons About Life, Love & Tomatoes, featured the last farmer in Roswell Georgia.
+Winchester is the two-time winner of the Appalachian Writer’s Award.
+In 2010, she was awarded the Denny Plattner award.
 Her work has appeared in Appalachian Heritage, Georgia Backroads, Smoky Mountain Living, Long Leaf Style and Georgia Magazine.

 Renea believes in the power of relationships.
 She believes the best way to increase sales is to develop relationships with readers, fellow authors, and booksellers.
 Contact her here